yannbam/exa-mcp-server/README.md

 ## Configuration ⚙️

-### 1. Claude Desktop Configuration

-Configure Claude Desktop to recognize the Exa MCP server:
+### 1. Configure Claude Desktop to recognize the Exa MCP server

-You can also find claude_desktop_config.json inside the settings of Claude Desktop app
+You can find claude_desktop_config.json inside the settings of Claude Desktop app:

-or
+Open the Claude Desktop app and enable Developer Mode from the top-left menu bar.

+Once enabled, open Settings (also from the top-left menu bar) and navigate to the Developer Option, where you'll find the Edit Config button.
+Clicking it will open the claude_desktop_config.json file, allowing you to make the necessary edits.

+OR (if you want to open claude_desktop_config.json from terminal)

 #### For macOS: